 As the Zoom host, you can make the API token available to the captionist in a couple of different ways.

-One way is to find the captionist's name in the Participants list, hover over their name, select *More,* and then assign them to type:
+Another way to share the API token is (or was) to find the captionist's name in the Participants list, hover over their name, select *More,* and then assign them to type:

-The assigned captionist should then see a message in Zoom:
+The assigned captionist should then see a pop-up notification in their own Zoom application:

 The assigned captionist can open a Closed Captioning window in Zoom, where they can either 1) caption directly into that window using TypeWell Everywhere OR 2) click on Use a 3rd party CC service to copy the API token to their clipboard.